victordickson/Terratest-demo/README.md

-_To Deploy S3 bucket and EC2 instance_, run
+# To Deploy S3 bucket and EC2 instance,  run

 terraform init